codomatech/migrate-away/nextjs/README.md

 </details>

 <details>
-<summary><b>Option 3: Fully Serverless Hosting</b></summary>
+<summary><b>Option 3: Fully Managed Hosting</b></summary>

 This modern approach aims for maximum scalability by hosting all components—the app, CMS, and database—on "serverless" or managed platforms.

 ### What This Includes

 *   **Managed Database**: A cloud database service (e.g., Prisma Data Platform).
-*   **Serverless Hosting**: Platforms like Vercel, Netlify, or Replit to host your Next.js app and Payload CMS.
+*   **Serverless Hosting**: Platforms like Replit, Runpod, Azure Functions to host your Next.js app and Payload CMS.
 These platforms automatically adjust capacity based on traffic.

 ### How to Set It Up